stijn-dejongh/lovecraft_public_domain/raw_converts/pg.md

 Over parts of even the sublimest verses hung a chill vapour of sterile ugliness and restraint, like dust on a window-pane through which one views a magnificent sunset.

-  Listlessly turning the magazine&rsquo;s pages, as if searching for an elusive treasure, she suddenly came upon something which dispelled her languor.
+  Listlessly turning the magazine's pages, as if searching for an elusive treasure, she suddenly came upon something which dispelled her languor.
 An observer could have read her thoughts and told that she had discovered some image or dream which brought her nearer to her unattained goal than any image or dream she had seen before.
 It was only a bit of